Facilities Policies for De Anza College

 De Anza College has a distinct architectural style that conveys a sense of open space in an urban environment.
 Both the architectural style and sense of openness contribute to the overall atmosphere of the college community.
 On occasion departments/programs request the installation of an awning on their building location to create a sense of identity or to provide shelter.
 In general the Facilities Planning Team does not support the installation of awnings for identification purposes, but will consider a request and make recommendations when there is a direct connection to safety of students or to protect the facility from deterioration.
-In keeping with this the Facilities Planning Team has adopted the following procedure and criteria concerning the acquisition and installation of awnings on campus.
+The Facilities Planning Team has adopted the following procedure and criteria concerning the acquisition and installation of awnings on campus.

 The Facilities Planning Team in conjunction with Plant Services will identify an awning standard (type and color) that is consistent with the architectural style of the campus and can be used in a variety of applications.
 Departments/programs that would like to add an awning to a campus structure must submit a request to the Facilities Planning Team along with a rationale for the request and the funding source to pay for the awning and ongoing maintenance.
 The Facilities Planning Team will review the request based on the following criteria:

 - Code considerations